Eltaurus-Lt/Anki-Card-Templates/README.md

  - **Note Types = Databases**

     Like Databases on Memrise, Note Types are the highest-order concept in Anki.
 Generally speaking, each Note Type corresponds to a different Language or a Discipline.
-To use [the provided template](#-quick-start) effectively, it's recommended to take one of its Note Types as a base, make a copy for each studied topic, and then customize all the specific properties described below (Fields, Card Types, etc.), adjusting the created Note Types to fit their intended purposes.
+To use [the provided Memrise template](#-quick-start) effectively, it's recommended to take one of its Note Types as a base, make a copy for each studied topic, and then customize all the specific properties described below (Fields, Card Types, etc.), adjusting the created Note Types to fit their intended purposes.

  - **Fields = Database (Level) columns**